Stories of Arda Home Page

 “Come.
 Do not tell my father I brought you here.”

 There was a twinge of a smile in his voice, so with a quick glance around Gimli ducked inside after him.
 Again, the room was dim, but he soon surmised why Thranduil would have preferred that this place be left unexplored.
 He knew a treasury when he saw one.
 Chests and crates were stacked and ordered along every wall, arranged beneath symbols that indicated their contents.
-It was a smallish room compared to many, but none the lesser for it.
+It was a small room compared to many, but none the lesser for it.

 “So this is the Elvenking’s renowned hoard?” he asked, running a rough hand over a chest near him, wiping away dust.
 It was great, but hardly legendary.

-He retrieved the blue satchel of Celeborn's mithril, which he had stashed there before.
+He retrieved the satchel of Celeborn's mithril, which he had stashed there before.
 Then he pulled a key from his belt and crouched beside one of the larger strongboxes, working the lock with an authoritative air.
-Everything here was his to dispense with as he pleased.
+Everything here was his to dispense as he pleased.
 Gimli drew nearer, drawn irresistibly by the promise of what lay hidden within.

 He was not disappointed.
 It was not especially a marvel, for he had seen treasures before, but it was still a beautiful sight, the familiar gleam and sparkle in the lamplight.